Vishal-Mutha/MARIO_without_ROS/README.md

 # MARIO (Minimal Articulated Robotic Intelligent Object) – Non-ROS Implementation

-This project is a minimal version of [MARIO](https://github.com/SRA-VJTI/MARIO), a low-cost 5 DoF robotic arm developed by SRA-VJTI.
-The original version is built on ROS, but this version runs entirely without it.
-Instead, it uses direct serial communication with an ESP32 microcontroller to control the arm.
+This project is a minimal version of [MARIO](https://github.com/SRA-VJTI/MARIO), a low-cost 3 DoF robotic arm developed by SRA-VJTI.
+The original version is built on ROS, we ditch ROS entirely and go straight to controlling the robot using an ESP32 over serial and HTTP/WebSocket.

 The goal was to make MARIO easier to run and test, especially for setups where ROS might be overkill or unavailable.

 ## What This Project Does

 - Accepts input over serial to control MARIO
+- Supports:
-- Supports both direct joint angle control and inverse kinematics from XYZ coordinates
+    * Direct joint angle control
+    * Inverse kinematics from XYZ coordinates
+    * Web interface control via HTTP and WebSocket
 - Uses ESP32-WROOM-32E as the main controller
 - Can be compiled with ESP-IDF or tested quickly through the Arduino IDE and serial monitor